Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 • You Can Gain Weight: Excessive consumption of added sugars makes it simple to gain weight even though you might be hitting the gym every now and then.

 • Higher Triglyceride Levels: Triglyceride levels can rise when you consume a lot of added sugar.
-This may also elevate your risk of developing heart disease [6].
+As per WebMD, this may also elevate your risk of developing heart disease [6].

-• Dental Decay: Sugar encourages tooth decay by fostering bacterial growth and multiplication [7].
-You are more likely to get cavities if you regularly consume sugary pre-workout energy drinks.
+• Dental Decay: Sugar encourages tooth decay by fostering bacterial growth and multiplication.
+One of my clients reportedly had a cavity which his dentist traced back to sugary content in pre-workout drinks.

 Excessive Guarana Intake

 Average Guarana intake can have slight effects like nausea, stomach upset, and vomiting.
-But higher levels of its consumption lead to adverse impacts like blood pressure, rapid breathing, and pain when urinating [8].
+However, according to RxList, higher consumption levels can lead to adverse impacts like blood pressure, rapid breathing, and pain when urinating [7].

 To avoid adverse health effects, make sure to adhere to the recommended dosage when it comes to energy drinks and pre-workout supplements that contain guarana.